 Value for Money

-The problem with finding a used one in good condition, is that they were not a top of the range guitar.
-Many Yamaha FG410-12A's probably spent most (if not all) of thier existance outside of a guitar case (you know, as campfire guitars ;-) and will no doubt have the scars to go with (just like the one I have).
-If nothing else this does atest to the durability of these instruments and if you don't mind the rough cosmetics, that will almost certainly make for a cheaper purchase price.
+The problem with finding a used FG-410-12A in good condition, is that they were not a top of the range guitar.
+Many Yamaha FG-410-12A's probably spent most (if not all) of their existence outside of a guitar case (you know, as campfire guitars ;-) and will no doubt have the scars to go with (just like the guitar I had).
+If nothing else this does attest to the durability of these instruments and if you don't mind the rough cosmetics, that will almost certainly make for a cheaper purchase price.